Top

 Missouri implements several types of probate processes:

-• Small Estates (doesn’t require probate)
+• Small Estates (does not require probate)

 • Independent Administration (requires probate)